-(a) No individual shall be given credit for any hours earned in a cosmetic art school before the date the school is granted a license, before the student is enrolled or after graduation or withdrawal without a new enrollment.
+(a) No individual shall be given credit for any hours earned in a cosmetic art school before the date the school is granted a license, before the student is enrolled, or after graduation or withdrawal of the student without a new enrollment.

-(b) All Cosmetic Art schools must submit hours of operation per cosmetic art discipline to the Board.
+(b) All Cosmetic Art schools shall submit hours of operation per cosmetic art discipline to the Board.
 Any changes to the hours of operation shall be submitted to the Board.
 A school will be considered open by the Board when cosmetic art instruction, services, or performances are provided.

-(d) All cosmetic art schools must adhere to all Board sanitation regulations located in 21 NCAC 14H Sanitation.
+(d) All cosmetic art schools shall adhere to all Board sanitation regulations located in 21 NCAC 14H Sanitation.

 (e) Cosmetic art schools may permit students to leave the cosmetic art school during instructional time to visit on campus libraries and other educational resource rooms such as computer labs for research and study under the supervision of a cosmetic art instructor.

 (f) Cosmetic art schools shall use the following grading scale as a minimum for passing grades:

 Grade F (Fail)

 (g) Cosmetic art schools shall not graduate any student who has not met the minimum school and Board requirements for graduation as prescribed by Rules .0602-.0610 of this Subchapter.

 (h) Examinations shall be administered in all subjects of the cosmetic art curriculum.

 (i) Students present at school shall be supervised by a cosmetic art teacher at all times.
 If a guest lecturer is leading a class, at least one cosmetic art teacher must be present in the lecture.

 (j) All cosmetic art schools shall provide:

 (1) One teacher for every 25 students enrolled in the beginner department;

 (3) Cosmetic art teachers at a ratio of 1:25 teacher to teacher trainees; or

 (A) one teacher and up to 25 beginner cosmetic art students and 5 teacher trainees; or

 (B) one teacher and up to 20 cosmetic art students in practice on the clinic floor and 5 teacher trainees.